What are injectable weight loss medications I keep hearing about?

 Semaglutide | Rybelsus | taken by mouth once daily |

 All of the above injectable medications come in an injection pen.
-With Wegovy and Trulicity a needle is already in place, making the injection simple.
-You would press the injection pen in the appropriate administration location (abdomen or outer thigh) and press the injection button as you hold in place.
-With Ozempic, Victoza, Saxenda, Byetta one must place a new needle on device each time you use.
+With Wegovy and Trulicity, a needle is already in place, making the injection simple.
+You press the pen against the appropriate injection site (abdomen or outer thigh) and press the button.
+With Ozempic, Victoza, Saxenda, and Byetta, you must place a new needle on the device each time.

 Which GLP-1 medications are currently approved by the FDA for weight loss?

-As of Summer 2023, Wegovy (semaglutide) and Saxenda ( liraglutide ) are approved for weight loss.
-With that being said, some people have been using Ozempic (semaglutide) off label (only approved by the FDA for type 2 diabetes) but insurance will not cover Ozempic unless you have type 2 diabetes, so it is very expensive to pay out of pocket.
+As of Summer 2023, Wegovy (semaglutide) and Saxenda (liraglutide) are approved for weight loss.
+Some people use Ozempic (semaglutide) off-label, but insurance won’t cover it unless you have type 2 diabetes, making it expensive out of pocket.

 How do these medications work for weight loss?

-These medications slow the movement of food from the stomach into the small intestine and as a result, you may feel full faster and longer, so you eat less.
+They slow the movement of food from the stomach into the small intestine, which helps you feel full faster and stay full longer—leading to reduced food intake.

 What are side effects to these medications?